 Crystal Delights Crystal Twist review: spiral-shaped glass dildo

-The Light Vitrail gem that came attached with mine (no longer available on the website) features a pearly green reflective sheen over a pink undertone and yellow and aqua sparkles.
+The Light Vitrail gem that came attached with mine features a pearly green reflective sheen over a pink undertone and yellow and aqua sparkles.
 “Jeweled base” doesn’t even do justice to it, because that would lump it in with the cheap, flat-backed rhinestones typically used for princess plugs.
 No, this gem has dichroic facets and a base cut specifically for dimensional fire.

 How does the screw shaft even work?
 It looks so uncomfortable!

-The helix is designed so that the pubic bone is encapsulated in one of the concave dips between each twist, each spaced 2 inches apart, while the convex part pushes up just a bit past the pubic bone, where the internal clitoris is stimulated.
+The helix is designed so that the pubic bone is encapsulated in one of the concave dips between each twist, each spaced 2 inches apart, while the convex part pushes up just a bit past the pubic bone, to stimulate the internal clitoris.
 People with penises can use it for their prostates as well, but this review will focus on people with vaginas.

 What does the Crystal Twist feel like when twisting?

 When twisting, the sensation is distinctly internal clitoral.
 That’s the best way I can describe how it feels to me.
 Imagine wetting your fingertip and gliding it over the rim of a glass to make it resonate and ring.

 Now imagine how that would feel, with a thick glass against your clitoral glans (or prostate).
 And imagine that internally: persistent diagonal internal clitoral sliding.
 That’s how twisting the Crystal Twist feels.

 And despite the uncomfortable appearance, the twisting is surprisingly foolproof, even during partner use.
 My ex-partner’s actual words when using it were, “Wow, I have to twist it to thrust it back and forth.
 That’s so crazy!”